How to Use the Microsoft Outlook Search Bar

 Default Search

 The Search bar is typically at the top of the Microsoft Outlook page.
 The simplified search bar is best used when the search does not involve complex search criteria.
-For example, if you are simply just using a keyword.
+For example, if you are using a keyword.
 Here’s how to use it:

 Step 1: Open the Microsoft Outlook website in a browser and log in to your Outlook account.
 Or you can use the desktop app.

-Step 2: Move your cursor to the top of the Outlook page where the search bar is located.
+Step 2: Move your cursor to the top of the Outlook page, where the search bar is located.

 Step 3: Click the search bar and enter your search keyword.